JEA Board appoints Vickie Cavey as CEO and Managing Director

-JACKSONVILLE, Fla. — The JEA Board voted Tuesday to appoint Vickie Cavey as the utility’s permanent CEO and managing director, officially removing the “interim” title from her role.
+JACKSONVILLE, Fla. — The JEA Board voted on September 24 to appoint Vickie Cavey as the utility’s permanent CEO and managing director, officially removing the “interim” title from her role.

 >>> STREAM ACTION NEWS JAX LIVE <<<